top of page

 • 3 min read

 Last week, I rolled out the first beta version of Kygo to a small group of friends and family.
-It's been a long time coming, and honestly—seeing real people actually use something I've been building for months is surreal.
+It's been a long time coming.
+Honestly, seeing real people use something I've built for months is surreal.

 And it worked.
-We found issues.
-We fixed them.
-The app is significantly better than it was a week ago.
+We found issues and fixed them.
+The app is significantly better than it was just a week ago.

-If you're on that list, you'll be getting access late this weekend or early next week.
-Finally.
+If you're on that list, you'll gain access late this weekend or early next week.
+Finally!

 What's Actually Working Right Now

 The core functionality is solid.
-People are logging food, the natural language processing is handling different ways of describing meals, and the speed is where I wanted it to be.
+Users are logging food, and the natural language processing handles various meal descriptions.
+The speed is where I wanted it to be.

 Here's what's live and working:

-1. Natural language food logging is working well.
-You can type or speak your meals naturally, and the app figures out what you mean.
+1. Natural Language Food Logging: You can type or speak your meals naturally.
+The app understands what you mean.
 No more scrolling through 50 duplicate entries for "chicken breast."

-2. You can now create multiple custom meal times.
+2. Custom Meal Times: You can create multiple custom meal times.
 Not everyone eats at the same times or calls meals the same things.
 Want to log a post-workout snack?
 An afternoon snack?
 A midnight snack?
 You can do that now.

-3. Copy and pasting meals is robust.
-You can copy a single meal to another day, or copy an entire day's worth of meals to multiple future days.
-It's one of those features that seems simple but makes a massive difference when you're logging consistently.
+3. Copy and Paste Meals: You can copy a single meal to another day or copy an entire day's worth of meals to multiple future days.
+This feature seems simple but makes a massive difference for consistent logging.

-5. In-app email sending for weekly summaries, password resets, and reaching out to support directly.
+5. In-App Email: You can send weekly summaries, reset passwords, and reach out to support directly within the app.
 You shouldn't have to leave the app to get help or check your progress.
 It's all there now.

-6. Speed improvements across the board.
-The app loads faster, meals log faster, and navigation is smoother.
+6. Speed Improvements: The app loads faster, meals log faster, and navigation is smoother.
 I've been obsessive about this because slow apps are annoying apps.

 What We're Working On Right Now